Financial Calculators

 Equated Monthly Installment (EMI)

-The EMI represents the fixed monthly payment you are required to make towards your loan.
-It includes both the principal amount and the interest charged by the lender.
-The EMI amount remains constant throughout the loan tenure unless you opt for prepayments or loan refinancing.
-Determining whether the calculated EMI fits your budget and is manageable within your monthly income is crucial.
+The EMI represents the mandatory, fixed monthly payment required to service your loan.
+It covers both a portion of the principal amount and the accrued interest charged by the lender.
+This figure generally remains constant throughout the loan tenure unless you opt for early prepayments or decide to refinance.
+Knowing your EMI is critical for ensuring the loan comfortably fits your budget and is manageable within your monthly income.

 The EMI is calculated with the following formula: